Bottlenecking in graphs and a coarse Menger-type theorem: Characterizations of -edge bottlenecked graphs

-\begin{Proposition} If a graph contains a $4$-ladder then it contains a $4$-ladder where the poles are paths, and the connections of two rungs occur at each of the endpoints of each path. \end{Proposition} \begin{proof} Let $G$ be a graph that contains a $4$-ladder, there are two cycles in $G$ that have an intersection that is not connected, pick one connected region of this intersection to be one pole, and the arcs along each cycle to the next connected region to be the rungs, now follow the path of one cycle to connect the shared endpoints of the rungs to form a $4$-ladder with the required structure. \end{proof}
+\begin{Proposition} If a graph contains a $4$-ladder then it contains a $4$-ladder where the poles are paths, and the connections of two rungs occur at each of the endpoints of each path. \end{Proposition} \begin{proof} Let $G$ be a graph that contains a $4$-ladder.
+There are two cycles in $G$ that have an intersection that is not connected.
+Let one connected region of this intersection be pole.
+The cycles give four paths that leave the first pole and eventually connect again at another region of the intersection.
+Take these segments to be the rungs and tale a path connecting their endpoints to be the other pole.
+This forms the required $4$-ladder structure. \end{proof}